tournantdev/blog/posts/development-notes-breadcrumb.md

 The last item in the breadcrumb is marked with `aria-current="page"`.
 Most screen readers will use this to announce that it is, well, the current page.
 However, linking the last item is not mandatory.
 If it misses the `to` property, it will be rendered as plain text and not marked.

-Please note: At the time of writing `aria-current` is not supported by TalkBack on Android.
+At the time of writing `aria-current` is not supported by TalkBack on Android.

 ## Usage Guidelines